 Public schools in Stockholm

-The quality of education is good and most Swedish children go to public schools, but expats generally choose international schools for their children instead due to the language barrier.
+The quality of education is high, and most Swedish kids go to public schools.
+However, because of language barriers, many expat children choose international schools instead.

 Independent schools in Sweden

-Friskolor are schools that, while receiving government funding, are run by non-government entities such as individuals, associations or foundations.
-Like public schools, friskolar are obligated to follow the Swedish national curriculum and are free to attend.
+Friskolor are schools that receive government funding but are run by non-government entities such as individuals, associations, or foundations.
+Like public schools, friskolor are obligated to follow the Swedish national curriculum and are free to attend.

 International schools in Stockholm

-International schools in Sweden teach the curriculum of a foreign country such as the UK, the US or other qualifications such as the International Baccalaureate.
+International schools in Sweden teach the curriculum of a foreign country, such as the UK or the US, or other qualifications, such as the International Baccalaureate.

-Children of all nationalities are welcome at most international schools.
-These schools may have long waiting lists, however, so it’s best for parents to plan ahead and apply for a spot for their children as early as possible.
+Most international schools welcome children of all nationalities.
+That said, these schools may have long waiting lists, so it’s best for parents to plan ahead and apply for a spot for their children as early as possible.

-International schools are expensive, charging not only tuition fees but also extras such as application and registration fees.
-Other potential costs include fees for school lunches, transportation and textbooks.
+International schools are expensive, charging tuition fees as well as extras such as application and registration fees.
+Other potential costs include fees for school lunches, transportation, and textbooks.

 Special-needs education in Stockholm